folio-org/mod-inventory-update/README.md

 If it does not find a matching title, a new Instance will be created.
 If it finds one, the existing Instance will be replaced by the incoming Instance, except, the HRID (human readable ID) of the original Instance will be retained.

+Inventory Match will return the resulting Instance to the caller as a JSON string.

 ## Prerequisites

 - Java 8 JDK